hashicorp/vagrant/docs/getting-started/boxes.md

 Just as easily as they're added, boxes can be removed as well.
 The following is an example command to remove a box.

-**Do not run this command if you're following the guide.
-It is just an example.**

 {% highlight bash %}
 $ vagrant box remove my_box
 {% endhighlight %}

+If you tried to run this command, it will obviously fail, since you haven't added a box named "my_box" yet (or if you have, I'm sorry because you just deleted it forever).

 Once a box is removed, no new virtual machines based on that box can be created, since it is completely deleted off the filesystem, but existing virtual machines